gladysum-zz/ari/README.md

 ## Inspiration
 We were inspired by the GovTech Alliance's "Technologies to Counter Extremism" challenge.
 Our idea was to create a technological solution to the problem of combatting violent extremism.
 ARI contributes to this goal by helping key stakeholders understand a complex problem from different angles.

-## What it does
-ARI is a research application for government intelligence analysts, scholars, and students.
-It lets you study a topic from three different perspectives by entering your search term and selecting from different data source options: IBM Watson Discovery News for the journalistic perspective, Core for the scholarly perspective, and Google Edu and Gov for the perspective of elite educational and government institutions.

 ## How we built it
 We built the ARI application using JavaScript, Node, Express, React, React-Redux, HTML, and CSS.
 We built the APIs that provide the data using IBM Watson Discovery News API, Core API, Google Custom Search API, LoopBack, AWS, and Bluemix.